beckavonspooky/match-the-cards/README.md

 Once the start button is clicked, a 20 second timer will start to count down.
 Audio effects intensify the experience as the timer counts down.
 The player can then click on any card on the board to reveal a character from the film.
-Once the first card is flipped, the player may select a second card to flip and reveal the character.
+Once the first card is flipped, the player may select a second card to flip to match.
 If the cards are a match, they will stay face up.
-If the cards are not a match, the will flip over to allow the player to try again to find the match again.
+If the cards are not a match, the will flip over to allow the player to try to match again.
-The player must match all the pairs before the timer runs out.
 Once the timer stikes 0, Beetlejuice will appear to take them to the otherside.
 The player can then click the “Play Again” button to try their luck once more.